Myanmar: ICC prosecutor seeks arrest warrant for junta chief – DW – 11/27/2024

 "This is the first application for an arrest warrant against a high-level Myanmar government official," the prosecutor said, vowing that "more will follow."

-Over 730,000 Rohingya people fled to neighboring Bangladesh from Myanmar's northwestern Rakhine State during the 2016-2017 period the alleged crimes were committed.
+Over 730,000 Rohingya people fled to neighboring Bangladesh from Myanmar's northwestern Rakhine State during the 2016-2017 period when the crimes were allegedly committed.

 Myanmar is not a signatory to the Rome Statute that established the ICC, but 2018 and 2019 rulings found that the court had jurisdiction over alleged crimes that partially took place in Bangladesh, which is an ICC member.

-The announcement comes several days after the ICC issued arrest warrants against Israeli Prime Minister Benjamin Netanyahu, former Defense Chief Yoav Gallant and Hamas leader Mohammed Deif.
+The announcement comes several days after the ICC issued arrest warrants against Israeli Prime Minister Benjamin Netanyahu, former Israeli Defense Chief Yoav Gallant and Hamas leader Mohammed Deif for crimes against humanity in Gaza.

 What is the situation in Myanmar?